 The spine is a complex structure of bone and muscle, supported by cartilage, tendons, and ligaments, and fed by a network of blood vessels and nerves.
-Because of this complexity, and the constant forces the spine has to cope with, tissue healing and rehabilitation can take time.
+Because of this complexity and the constant forces the spinal tissues have to cope with, tissue healing and rehabilitation can take time following injury.
 But back and neck pain can also resolve surprisingly quickly.
-It’s not always easy to predict what course a particular episode of spinal pain will take, however, we do know a lot about the kinds of treatment and activity factors that help people avoid chronic pain issues.
+It’s not always easy to predict what course a particular episode of acute spinal pain will take, however, we do know a lot about the kinds of treatment and activity factors that help people avoid chronic pain issues.

 When you have back pain, especially if it’s severe or been there for a few weeks, many people find it is difficult to imagine a future without it.
 Almost everyone will recover, though.
 The path is rarely a quick, straight line, and for some people it can feel like it’s taking forever – keep working on it, it won’t be forever!

 Listed below are the most common spinal soft tissue and joint injuries and the average healing times with conservative treatment.
 This has been compiled using information from:

 WorkCoverSA.
 Annual Report 2007-2008.
 Adelaide WorkCoverSA, October 2008.

 Apley’s System of Orthopaedics and Fractures.
 8th ed: Arnold Publishing London; 2001.

 Bailey & Love’s Short Practice of Surgery.
 23rd ed:, Arnold Publishing London; 2000.

 The Medical Disability Advisor.
 2nd ed:, LRP Publications, Pennsylvania; 1994.